Suggested links

 Support groups and individual counseling via psychiatry can provide separate but similar benefits to help you or your loved one continue their healing.

-Additionally, you or your loved one may already be enrolled in an alcohol rehabilitation program (inpatient or outpatient), and the detox process was just the first step in your journey.
-Whatever the case, once detox is complete, you have finished one of the most critical steps in alcohol addiction treatment.
+Additionally, you or your loved one may already be enrolled in an alcohol rehab program (inpatient or outpatient), and the detox process was just the first step in your journey.

 Not sure what alcohol detox treatment options are available to you?
-You can talk to your doctor or visit the Substance Abuse and Mental Health Services Administration (SAMHSA) program locator to see what treatment facilities are near you.
+You can talk to your doctor or visit the Substance Abuse and Mental Health Services Administration (SAMHSA) online program locator to see what treatment facilities are near you.

 Frequently Asked Questions About Alcohol Detox